dynatrace-oss/barista/src/lib/table/README.md

 ```html
 <dt-cell [dtIndicator]="active" ...></dt-cell>
 ```

+### Single metric problem indication

+If a single metric in a table entry is affected, only the affected value is highlighted.

+### Problem indication of entity or table row

+If the problem affects the entity, but the affected metric is not in the table, the entity name is highlighted by the appropriate status color.

+**Note:** Don't color hyperlinks even if the whole entity is affected, in this case use only the indicator on the left.

 The example below shows both usages – a single metric inside a cell and the entire cell enhanced with the `dtIndicator`.